Sunny days are made for adventures – so get out there and make the most of Leeds…

 Round up your mates and get ready for the fight of your life, because Battlefield Leeds will pit you against your bessies in a laser combat adventure.
 They use state of the art equipment, including SATR weapons, to create a realistic experience, as you either attack or defend against the opposing team on your mission.
 Kids aged 7 plus can play along, so why not let the youngsters show you how it’s done with a big family battle?

 Battlefield Leeds, Castle Gate, Leeds, West Yorkshire, LS26 8HE.

 Enjoy a family adventure at Stockeld Park

 If you’ve got kids to entertain, Stockeld Park is a great shout.
 They’ve got loads of outdoor activities for you to try, so you’ll have a whole day of fun ahead of you.
-Explore the maze, tackle the adventure playground, try the electric scooters or go roller skating – all outdoors in the sunshine.
+Explore the maze, tackle the adventure playground, try the bumper boats or go roller skating – all outdoors in the sunshine.
 If you’re feeling really adventurous, get yourself down to the go-karting course and see who can reach the finish line first.

 Stockeld Park, Off the A661 Wetherby Road, West Yorkshire, LS22 4AN.

 Live for Today is probably the most famous activity provider in Leeds.
 Their base of operations is Hazlewood Castle, a beautiful Grade I listed building set in 77 acres of parkland.
 There are some serious adventures to be had here, with everything from axe throwing and paintballing to quad biking and air rifle shooting – why not make a day of it and book a couple of activities, back to back?

 Live For Today, Hazlewood Castle, Paradise Lane, Tadcaster, Leeds, West Yorkshire, LS24 9NJ.

 Take a hot air balloon ride over Leeds